 We are confident that our plans for the future will define new host-pathogen interactions at different scales; the cell, whole organism and host populations.
 The range of viruses we study is under constant review and because of our strengths in studying the hosts we can move rapidly when new threats emerge.

-Dr Bryan Charleston MRCVS
+Prof Bryan Charleston MRCVS

 Director, The Pirbright Institute